knaaptime/seg_networks/paper/methods_graphs.md

 and density of streets, the count and density of intersections, and the proportion of intersections at different levels of throughput, we focus in particular on three measures of the graph structure: cyclomatic complexity, meshedness, and circuity.
-In theory, all three measures should be related to the observed difference in segregation when measured in network distance versus euclidean distance.
+In theory, all three measures should be related to the observed difference in segregation when measured in network distance versus Euclidean distance.
 All else equal, the difference should be smaller when: cycloymatic complexity and meshedness are higher, and when circuity is lower.
-Each of these conditions should, in theory, lead to greater flow along the network and a better approximation of unconstrained euclidean travel.
+Each of these conditions should, in theory, lead to greater flow along the network and a better approximation of unconstrained Euclidean travel.

 <!--
 To modify this table, edit the contents of data/network_variables.csv